DanielMorton/ratel/README.md

 A multi-armed bandit consists of a set of arms, each of which, when pulled, gives a reward according to some probability distribution.
 Any number of arms is allowed.
-There are currently two sets of distributions available; either every arm has a biomial distribution or every arm has a gaussian distribution.
+There are currently five sets of distributions available; Binomial, Gaussian, Exponential, Gamma, and LogNormal..
 Within those confines, all choices of distribution parameters are valid.

 ## The Agent